raganwald/raganwald.github.com/_posts/2018-12-27-oware-ayoayo.md

 [Ayoayo]: https://en.wikipedia.org/wiki/Ayoayo

 The players face each other with the board between them, such that each player has a row of six pits in front of them.
 These pits "belong" to that player.
-If an extra pit is provided for captured seeds, each player takes one for themselves.
-If nbot, captured seeds are placed in front of the player who captured them.
+If extra pits are provided for captured seeds, each player takes one for themselves, but the extra pits are not in play.
+(In some other games in the same family, pits for captured stones are used in play.)

-We've mentioned capturing seeds several times, and for good reason: The game play consists of caturing seeds, and when the game is completed, the player who has captured the most seeds, wins.
+We've mentioned capturing seeds several times, and for good reason: The game play consists of capturing seeds, and when the game is completed, the player who has captured the most seeds, wins.

 The rules are simple:

 The game begins with four seeds in each of the twelve pits.
 Thus, the game requires 48 seeds.
 Pebbles, marbles, or even lego pieces can be used to represent the seeds.
 A wooden board is nice, but pits can be scooped out of earth or sand to make a board.
-This extreme simplicity is part of the game's charm, much as tic-tac-toe's popularity stems in prt from the fact that you can play a game with little more than a stick and a piece of flat earth.
+This extreme simplicity is part of the game's charm, much as tic-tac-toe's popularity stems in part from the fact that you can play a game with little more than a stick and a piece of flat earth.

 The players alternate turns, as in may games.